pennacchietti210890/finbot/README.md

 4. The chat interface will appear with the AI-generated response and any relevant charts.
 5. Continue your conversation with follow-up questions.

+## LangGraph Integration

+FinBot uses LangGraph, a framework for building stateful, multi-agent workflows:

+- **Agentic Workflow**: The backend uses a supervisor-worker pattern with specialized agents for different tasks.
+- **Stock Data Tool**: Integrated tool for fetching historical stock prices from Yahoo Finance.
+- **Chart Generation**: Automatic generation of stock price charts based on query context.
+- **Stateful Processing**: Maintains state between nodes, allowing complex multi-step reasoning.

+The workflow consists of:
+1. A supervisor node that routes the user query to the appropriate worker
+2. A stock price node that retrieves financial data
+3. A chart node that generates visualizations

 ## Frontend Features

 The modern Dash-based frontend includes: